jcolag/entropy-arbitrage/2023-05-11-ensigns-command.md

  > **CRUSHER**: And you may begin to believe in those limitations yourself.

-I don't care about Crusher's line, but use it because it comes immediately before the music, and you might recognize [*Eine Kleine Nachtmusik*](https://en.wikipedia.org/wiki/Eine_kleine_Nachtmusik), among Mozart's more famous works.
+I don't care about Crusher's line, but use it because it comes immediately before the music, and you might recognize {% wiki Eine_kleine_Nachtmusik|*Eine Kleine Nachtmusik*|en %}, among Mozart's more famous works.

  > **RIKER**: Captain, we're receiving a message from the Sheliak Corporate.